dd010101/vyos-jenkins/readme.md

 and start the Jenkins, then in worse case you would need to wait up to 15 minutes (to the closest 15th minute of hour), before rebuild of package would start.
 Then you shall wait before the **Build Queue** and **Build Executor Status** is empty, then make sure no build failed in the **Build History**, after this you can use build-iso.sh again.

-You could be also interested in the [Smoketest](#smoketest).
-If something isn't right, then see [Something is wrong](#something-is-wrong).

-Beware - like with any custom ISO you shall test every ISO you build with your configuration and traffic flowing.
-The Smoketest isn't substitute for real world testing.

 ---